gchq/gaffer-doc/docs/changelist.md

 ### Known issues
 The road traffic example rest has a bug in this release that means the example data isn't loaded in.
 This means that the gafferpy tests will fail as there is no data, but it still works.

-## Future alphas
+## Future Alphas
-### New Accumulo 2 Store
+### Accumulo 2 Support
-There will be a new Accumulo 2 Store added that uses Hadoop 3 and Accumulo 2.
-This store will be able to federate to Gaffer 2 Accumulo 1 stores.
+The Accumulo store will support Accumulo 2 and Hadoop 3 by default, with support for Accumulo 1 and Hadoop 2 retained.
+The store will be able to federate with Gaffer Accumulo stores using Accumulo 1.
+See the [Accumulo Migration page](accumulo-migration.md) for more information.

 ### Federated Store improvements and fixes
 Multiple bug fixes and improvements to the Federated Store.
 Full details TBD.